kiyagak/OpenVAS-Portfolio/README.md

 You can run an immediate scan of your desired target using these steps:

-1. In the left pane under Dashboards click **Scans**.
+1. In the left pane under Dashboards, click **Scans**.
 2. Click **Tasks**.
 3. Click the **task wizard** at the top of the window by clicking the black **wand** beside the encircled question mark.

 <img width="1383" height="714" alt="image" src="https://github.com/user-attachments/assets/22c55620-ceef-465d-99f6-f38080676f30" />

-4. In the **IP address or hostname** field enter your desired **target IP address**.
+4. In the **IP address or hostname** field, enter your desired **target IP address**.
 5. Click **Start Scan**.

 <img width="553" height="643" alt="image" src="https://github.com/user-attachments/assets/50232b4c-e8d7-4be5-97e6-ad2031dd297f" />

-**Scan durations** are usually between **30 minutes to several hours** depending on the environment and scan scope.
+**Scan durations** are usually between **30 minutes to several hours**, depending on the environment and scan scope.

 ## View the Report

-Once the scan is done you can view the report to find information that includes
+Once the scan is done, you can view the report to find information that includes
 - the results
 - hosts
 - port information